Professionals

 Parke’s legal practice is primarily centered on trusts and estates, probate matters, and working with small businesses.
 His focus includes comprehensive estate planning, wills and trusts, special needs planning, guardianships, conservatorships and other protective arrangements, estate administration, probate litigation, and business matters.

-In 2020, Parke drafted the chapter on guardianships and conservatorships for the 1st Edition 2020 “A Practical Guide to Probate in Maine.”
-In October 2020, Parke presented on the SECURE Act for the SCORE Maine 2020 Tax Practitioner Institute.
-Parke has also completed mediation training through the Harvard Mediation Program at Harvard Law School, and, in 2014 and 2015, served as a volunteer mediator at the Brookline District Court in Massachusetts.
+Parke currently serves as First Vice President and Board Member of Cumberland Bar Association.
+He regularly conducts Continuing Legal Education (CLE) courses and seminars on estate planning and various other topics.
+In 2020, Parke drafted the chapter on guardianships and conservatorships for the 1st Edition of “A Practical Guide to Probate in Maine.”
+Parke has also completed mediation training through the Harvard Mediation Program (HMP) at Harvard Law School, and, in 2014 and 2015, served as a volunteer mediator, through HMP, at the Brookline District Court in Massachusetts.
+He has served on the boards of Portland Ballet, Catherine Morrill Day Nursery, Camp Susan Curtis, and Northeast Hearing & Speech.

-Parke lives in Portland with his spouse, two daughters, their dog Minnie, and three black cats, Shadow, Poppy, and Sergeant Pepper.
+Parke is a passionate skier, and enjoys hiking, sailing, flyfishing, photography, and all things outdoors in Maine.
+Having worked in construction, Parke loves carpentry and spends many weekends building things from wood.
+Parke lives in Portland with his spouse, two daughters, their dog Minnie, and three black cats, Shadow, Poppy, and Sgt.
+Pepper.

 Education